Møinichen Mansion: Royal Mail House

 Open two-whealed mail coaches operated on Copenhagen-Hamburg from the 1780s.
 A yellow, egg-shaped mail coach operated between the Royal Mail Building and Hamburg from 1815. until 1865.

-In about 1900 the Royal Mail Building had become and the location in the middle of the Old Town had in the same time become still more inconvenient why it was decided to build a new a new headquarters next to the new Central Railway Station.
+By the turn of the 20th century, the building had fallen into a state of disrepair and the location in the middle of the Old Town had also become still more inconvenient.
+For these reasons, it was decided to build a new a new headquarters next to the new Central Railway Station.
 The Copenhagen Central Mail Building was inaugurated in 1912.
 The building on Købmagergade continued to house a local post office for the city centre.
 A mail and telecommunications museum opened on the two upper floors of the complex in 1907.

 In 2008, it was first announced that Post Danmark considered a sale of the building.
 PFA Pension acquired it in December 2014.

 Architecture

 The oldest part of the building is designed in the Baroque style.
 The façade on Kønmagergade is seven bays wide with a 1-bay central projection topped by a small triangular pediment with Christian IX's monogram.
 The windows were originally sash windows, unusual in Denmark but also used on other buildings by Lange.

 Andreas Clemmensen 's expansion from 1916 (No. 33-37), on the corner with Løvstræde, is eight bays wide and consists of two floors and a recessed mezzanine floor above a robust cornice.
 The façade is decorated with pilasters and has a three bay central projection under a triangular pediment.

 The rear wing on Valkendorfsgade was designed by J. Th.
 Zeltner in a style similar to that of the main wing and is from is from 1875 to 1876.